FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Webmasters=Information on how webmasters can embed Lichess features such as the daily puzzle or Lichess TV.
 Appears on the footer of the menu page.
 Links to https://lichess.org/developers

 Contribute=Information on how people can contribute to Lichess whether it be through code, translation or donation.
 Appears on the footer of the menu page.
 Links to https://lichess.org/help-lichess

-ThankYou=A page thanking all contributors of Lichess.
-Appears on the footer of the menu page.
-Links to https://lichess.org/thanks

 Donate=A page where one can find out how to donate to Lichess.
 Appears on the footer of the menu page.
 Links to https://lichess.org/donate